El Chapulín Colorado (2015 TV series)

-El Chapulín Colorado Animado is a Mexican animated series based on the live-action show of the same name, originally created by Roberto Gómez Bolaños.
+El Chapulín Colorado Animado is a Mexican animated series based on the live-action series of the same name, originally created by Roberto Gómez Bolaños.
 The show is produced by Ánima Estudios, who also produced El Chavo Animado, another animated adaptation of one of Bolaños' works.

-The show first premiered on veo.tv, an online platform, on 13 April 2015, and later in television on Televisa-owned networks on 26 July 2017.
+The show first premiered on veo.tv, an online platform, on April 13, 2015, and later in television on Televisa-owned networks on July 26, 2017.

+Episode list

+Note that none of these episodes of this animated series have ever been dubbed into Brazilian Portuguese (with the European Portuguese dub being used in the Brazilian Amazon Prime Video released instead) or English since then, in addition to these Spanish titles being translated into English for others to understand the latter language in that list, possibly.